Visiting Napa Valley: What You Need to Know

 While our restaurants might not be the bustling scene you’ve come to expect, the world-class Napa Valley cuisine and hospitality you know and love is prepared to inspire and delight.
 Here’s what to expect when you dine in Napa Valley:

-- Face coverings are required when indoors and not seated at your table.
+- Face coverings are required when not seated at your table.
 Yes, you can remove them to enjoy your meal, but if you need to get up and go to the restroom, for example, you must put it back on.

 - Not all restaurants are open, and some are still limiting service to takeout only.
 Be sure to inquire directly as businesses will open on their own timelines.

 - Valet parking may not be available unless prearranged prior to arrival.